Waikato United FC: History

 Waikato United was formed in 1986.
 It was initially named AFC Waikato and came about through the amalgamation of AFC Hamilton with support from Hamilton Wanderers FC and Claudelands Rovers FC.
 In 1988 the name was changed to Waikato United.

-When formed Waikato took over Cluadland Rovers' position in 1986's Northern League Division One.
+When formed Waikato took over Claudland Rovers' position in 1986's Northern League Division One.
 The club won the division in its first season.
 This saw the club gain promotion to the Northern Premier League.
 In the Chatham Cup The club was eliminated away 2–1 by Oratia United in the third round.

 The 1987 season saw Waikato play in the Northern Premier League for the only time in its existence.
 The club played very well and won the completion in their first attempt.
 This enabled the team to enter New Zealand's premier football league competition, the Winfield National League.
 Sadly they were a non event in the Chatham Cup getting knocked out very early on.

 1988 was to be an eventful year for the club, which had now modified its name to Waikato United, dropping the AFC.
 This was its first year in the National League, finishing a credible 5th.
 More importantly the club embarked on a successful run in New Zealand sport's oldest knockout competition, the Chatham Cup.

 The club had an easy run through to the semifinal where it was drawn away to Wellington United.
 The game finished 0–0 after extra time but Waikato managed to go on and win the penalty shootout 3–0.
 At this time the Chatham Cup final was played on a home and away basis.
 Christchurch United also qualified for the final and hosted the first match.
 The final score being 2–2.
 The return was played at home at Muir Park.
 The final result was 1–1.
 This made Waikato champions based on away goals.

 1989 proved to be a quieter year for the club only finishing 8th in the National league and played poorly in their third round match away to Mount Albert-Ponsonby, losing 1–0.

 The new decade looked promising for Waikato.
 The club had a resurgent season, finishing the National League in fourth place, two points behind Christchurch United.
-In the Chatham Cup the club had an improved run, being nocked out by eventual champions Mount Wellington away 2–1 in the quarter finals.
+In the Chatham Cup the club had an improved run, being knocked out by eventual champions Mount Wellington away 2–1 in the quarter-finals.

 This form was carried through into 1991 where the club improved its league position finishing third behind Christchurch United (1st) and Mirimar Rangers.
 It did not fare as well in the previous in the Chatham Cup being knocked out by rivals Mount Maunganui away at Links Avenue 3–0 in the fifth round.
 In the previous round Waikato had beaten Blockhouse Bay 7–0 at home.